RED LIGHT CAMERAS

 Anyway - I'll try calling the photo company tomorrow, to ask them what they claim will happen if I just ignore it.
 They're closed at the moment."

 Note: If a photo radar bill passes (see the Legislation section on the Action page), San Jose's "tickets" could become fully legitimate.

 NASCOP Under Fire

 The legality of the City's photo radar program was always questionable.
 In 2005 and 2006 there were bills in the State legislature to make photo radar clearly legal, but they failed to pass.
 On Feb.
 22, 2007, because of pressure from the Santa Clara County District Attorney and a website launched by a San Jose-area resident who won his case at court, the San Jose City Council's Transportation and Environment Committee held a hearing about NASCOP's future.
-The staff report for that meeting is available at:

 The full City Council heard the item at its meeting of March 6, and shut the program down.